Mathugo/mathugo.github.io/_posts/2025-05-30-Diffusion Language Models Inner Workings.md

 with torch.no_grad():
     outputs = model(x, output_hidden_states=True)

-# get the predicted token ids
+# get the predicted tokens and decode them
 predicted_token_ids = outputs["logits"].argmax(-1)

-# convert the token ids to tokens
 tokenizer.convert_ids_to_tokens(predicted_token_ids[0], skip_special_tokens=False)
 ```

     ['_', 'quick', 'brown', 'fox', 'jumps', 'over', 'the', 'lazy', 'dog', '.', '_', '_', 'jumps']

 Well, after just one decoding step we were not expecting any special results.
-Usually, we perform at least N/2 denoising steps, where N is the generated sequence length.However, we see the model has already guessed (correclty) almost all the missing words, but the rest is kind of messy.
+Usually, we perform at least N/2 denoising steps, where N is the generated sequence length.
+However, we see the model has already guessed (correclty) almost all the missing words.
+On the other hand, the first token `The` has been replaced by a `_`, which we don't mind as being part of the prompt we would just ignore that during decoding.
 If you want to get a better prediction, you should perform additional diffusion steps, by remasking some of the input tokens.
 This is out of the scope for this blog, as we just want to explore the inner representations of the model.

 ## Logit Lens
 We just got the predictions fot the *final* output of the model, that is, what comes out of the last layer.
 What if we apply the model head (our "Lens") to intermediate representations though?
 Intermediate representations are stored in the `outputs.hidden_states`.
 We'll have one for each layer of the model and each token of the sequence.